nsasto/GCDAssignment/README.md

  2. binds Subject, X and Y data for both training and test data (cbind)
  3. combines test and training data (rbind)
  4. loads features.txt file into R for creation of column names.
- 5. parses features data to create syntactically correct variable names.
+ 5. parses features data to create syntactically correct variable names (make.names), replace all occurences of full-stops with underscores.
- 6. Add an Activity factor column converting the Activity data to a factor, to make to human readable activity values
+ 6. Add an Activity factor column converting the Activity data to a factor human readable activity values
 * Data extraction
- 1. using grep, extracts all column names with only mean and std (excluding meanFreq) to output only required rows
+ 1. using grep, extracts all column names with only 'Subject', 'mean' or 'std' (excluding meanFreq) in order to filter only required columns.
+ 2. creates a subset of all columns that fulfil the conditions in 1
- 2. casts all numeric data explcitly to numeric in case any data has been cast to char in the load
+ 3. casts all numeric data explcitly to numeric in case any data has been cast to char in the load
- 3. saves this dataset as *tidy1.csv*
+ 4. saves this dataset as *tidy1.csv*
- 4. converts dataset to data.table for quick aggregation
+ 5. converts dataset to data.table for quick aggregation
- 5. creates a further dataset which provides mean of each combination of subject and activity for each variable.
+ 6. creates a further dataset which provides mean of each combination of subject and activity for each variable.
+ 7. updates the names of this dataset to ensure they are descriptive of the data they contain, and not confused with data in `tidy1.csv`
- 6. saves this output to *tidy2.csv*
+ 8. saves this output to *tidy2.csv*

 ##Variables